 - What is your all-time favorite memory?
 What makes it so important to you?

 - Choose an object that defines you—and write about why it suits your personality.

-- Choose an object that defines your best friend—and write about why it suits his or her personality.
+- Choose an object that defines your best friend—and write about why it suits their personality.

 - As you’ve gotten older, what is one important thing you’ve learned that you could share with a younger student?

 - Write a short story based on what happens after a popular tall tale or fairy tale has ended.